 Now select the Let’s Encrypt extension and hit continue, you will able to see and use it.

-Install Let’s Encrypt for your server
+Step 3: Install Let’s Encrypt for your server

 Select Let’s Encrypt extension and click on install.
-It may take few minutes.
+It may take a few minutes.
 If the process is not going on then refresh and do again.
 Once the extension will install accordingly.

-Click on the “Let’s Encrypt” extension then choose your desired domain name from the list of Plesk server.
+Click on the “Let’s Encrypt” extension then choose your desired domain name from the list of Plesk servers.
 As the domain will be validated, you need to ensure the selected domain is pointed at this server.

-Create your certificate
+Step 5: Create your certificate

 A dialog box will appear.
 Enter an email address for further recovery and getting notification form Let’s Encrypt.
 Now click install to create the free certificate.